-One of the oldest problems of all laptop users is short battery life.
+One of the oldest problems of all laptop users is the short battery life of their devices.
 People are trying everything just to extend the life of their laptop batteries a little bit more.
-And in this article, we have a couple of advices which will help you to increase your laptop‘s battery life as much as possible.
+In this article, we’ll list a few pieces of advice that will help you to increase your laptop‘s battery life as much as possible.

 One of the biggest battery eaters on any modern portable device, which is laptop in our case, is the display.
 Reducing your screen’s brightness is a great way to significantly increase the battery life of your laptop.
 To reduce the brightness of your screen, hold the Function (Fn) key and press the brightness buttons on the keyboard of your laptop.